altangarts/FreeCAD-Themes-ColorPalette/README.md

-   - Note: If "Accent color 3" is not applied, it is substituted with other variables (theme, Accent color 1-2, restart)
+   - Note: If "Accent color 3" is not applied, it is substituted with other variables (theme, Accent color 1-2 or restart)
    - Color selection suggestion: 'Dark colors' and 'Dark and pale pastel colors'
    - Max-Light: #999999, Max-Dark: #191919